UKPLab/coling2018-graph-neural-networks-question-answering/README.md

     * `wikidata-access` ([zip](https://public.ukp.informatik.tu-darmstadt.de/coling2018-graph-neural-networks-question-answering/wikidata-access-master.zip)) for sending queries to a local Wikidata endpoint
     * `fackel` ([zip](https://public.ukp.informatik.tu-darmstadt.de/coling2018-graph-neural-networks-question-answering/fackel-master.zip)) for running the provided PyTorch models
 * A local copy of the Wikidata knowledge base in RDF format.
 See [here](WikidataHowTo.md) for more info on the Wikidata installation.
 (This step takes a lot of time!)
+* A running instance of the Stanford CoreNLP server (https://stanfordnlp.github.io/CoreNLP/corenlp-server.html) for tokenisation and NE recognition.
+Do not forget to download English model.
+Test your CoreNLP server before starting the experiments.
+Replace the addres [here](https://github.com/UKPLab/coling2018-graph-neural-networks-question-answering/blob/06f406fd1a4a7e10902ea484e0707c8810e5e3e5/questionanswering/_utils.py#L24) with URL of your CoreNLP instance.

 ### Data sets: